buildingidgr/profile-service/README.md

 - All profile-related operations are tied to the authenticated user's ID
 - Users can only access and modify their own profile information
 - Unauthorized access attempts return 401 or 403 status codes
+- Users can only access and modify their own preferences
+- Preference updates are scoped to the authenticated user

 ## Docker Setup